percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 - `spec.mysql.expose` configured for external reach,
 - a `replication` key in its `spec.secretsName` Secret (the existing user-management code provisions the MySQL user).

-The replica cluster reconciler grows a new phase that activates when `spec.mysql.replicationChannels` is non-empty:
+The replica cluster reconciler grows a new phase that activates when `spec.mysql.replicationChannels` is non-empty.
+The flow is broken into four phases, ordered carefully: GR broadcasts the `SOURCE_CONNECTION_AUTO_FAILOVER` state and the source list to all group members when a primary enables them, so the channel and filter must already exist on every member before that broadcast fires.

 ```
-ps reconciler
+ps reconciler (for each declared channel)
-  ├─ phase: channel reconcile (on the cluster's current primary pod)
+  ├─ phase A: per-member channel + filter setup (on EVERY GR member)
-  │    for each declared channel:
+  │    On each pod, idempotently:
-  │      probe one reachable endpoint in `sources[]` using the
-  │      `replication` user; read @@global.group_replication_group_name
-  │      to determine the source's GR group UUID.
-  │      If empty / non-GR: set state = Error,
-  │        reason = UnsupportedSource, skip this channel.
-  │      Cache the discovered group UUID in
-  │        status.replicationChannels.channels[].sourceGroupName.
-  │      populate mysql.replication_asynchronous_connection_failover_managed
-  │        via asynchronous_connection_failover_add_managed(
-  │          channel, 'GroupReplication', <discovered group UUID>,
-  │          host, port, ...)
-  │        — one row per entry in `sources[]`, sharing the same group UUID
-  │          so MySQL treats them as redundant seeds for the same group.
   │      CHANGE REPLICATION SOURCE TO
+  │        SOURCE_HOST=<first reachable channel.sources entry>,
+  │        SOURCE_PORT=<...>,
   │        SOURCE_USER='replication',
   │        SOURCE_PASSWORD=<from replicationUserSecretRef>,
   │        SOURCE_AUTO_POSITION=1,
-  │        SOURCE_CONNECTION_AUTO_FAILOVER=1,
   │        SOURCE_SSL=<config.tls ?
 1 : 0>,
   │        SOURCE_SSL_VERIFY_SERVER_CERT=<config.tlsSkipVerify ?
 0 : 1>,
   │        SOURCE_SSL_CA=<from config.caSecret>,
   │        SOURCE_RETRY_COUNT=<config.sourceRetryCount>,
   │        SOURCE_CONNECT_RETRY=<config.sourceConnectRetry>
-  │        FOR CHANNEL '<name>'
-  │      START REPLICA FOR CHANNEL '<name>'
+  │        FOR CHANNEL '<channel.name>';
-  │    SET PERSIST super_read_only = ON
+  │      -- IMPORTANT: do not set SOURCE_CONNECTION_AUTO_FAILOVER here.
   │
-  ├─ phase: drift reconciliation (every loop)
-  │    diff declared channels against SHOW REPLICA STATUS
-  │    add/remove/update channels and failover rows as needed
-  │    if the cluster's primary moved: re-assert all channels on the new
-  │      primary; RESET REPLICA ALL on the previous primary
+  │      CHANGE REPLICATION FILTER
+  │        REPLICATE_WILD_IGNORE_TABLE = (
+  │          'mysql.%',
+  │          'mysql_innodb_cluster_metadata.%'
+  │        )
+  │        FOR CHANNEL '<channel.name>';
   │
+  ├─ phase B: failover-managed table population (on the current primary)
+  │    Discover the source's GR group UUID:
+  │      probe one reachable endpoint in `channel.sources` using the
+  │      `replication` user; SELECT @@global.group_replication_group_name.
+  │      If empty/non-GR: set state = Error, reason = UnsupportedSource;
+  │        skip Phase C-D for this channel.
+  │
+  │    For each entry in `channel.sources`:
+  │      SELECT asynchronous_connection_failover_add_managed(
+  │        '<channel.name>', 'GroupReplication', <discovered group UUID>,
+  │        <host>, <port>, '', 80, 60
+  │      );
+  │    -- rows replicate to secondaries via GR; secondaries already
+  │    -- have the channel locally (from Phase A), so the row is consistent.
+  │
+  ├─ phase C: activate AUTO_FAILOVER (on the current primary)
+  │    CHANGE REPLICATION SOURCE TO
+  │      SOURCE_CONNECTION_AUTO_FAILOVER=1
+  │      FOR CHANNEL '<channel.name>';
+  │    -- this is the statement that triggers GR's broadcast of AUTO_FAILOVER
+  │    -- state and the source list to all GR members.
+Because Phase A is
+  │    -- already done on every member, the broadcast applies cleanly.
+  │
+  └─ phase D: start replication + fence writes (on the current primary)
+       START REPLICA FOR CHANNEL '<channel.name>';
+       SET GLOBAL super_read_only = ON;
+       -- Note: SET GLOBAL, not SET PERSIST.
+We do not want this baked
+       -- into mysqld-auto.cnf — only the current GR primary is fenced;
+       -- on primary failover, GR clears super_read_only on the new primary,
+       -- and the operator re-asserts it on the next reconcile.

+Drift reconciliation (every loop):
+  - Confirm channel + filter present on every member (re-apply Phase A on
+    anything that drifted, e.g., a pod with a freshly-restored datadir
+    that hasn't been touched yet).
+  - Re-assert SET GLOBAL super_read_only = ON on the current primary.
+  - Surface SHOW REPLICA STATUS into status.

+In-replica primary failover:
+  GR's mysql_start_failover_channels_if_primary member action starts the
+  channel on the newly-elected primary (documented).
+The demoted ex-primary
+  side is not explicitly documented; the operator defensively runs
+  STOP REPLICA FOR CHANNEL '<name>' on any non-primary member where it
+  observes the channel still running.
+The operator also re-asserts
+  SET GLOBAL super_read_only = ON on the current primary.

-  └─ phase: teardown (when replicationChannels removed)
+Teardown (when replicationChannels is removed):
+  On every member:
+    STOP REPLICA FOR CHANNEL '<name>';
-       STOP REPLICA; RESET REPLICA ALL
+    RESET REPLICA ALL FOR CHANNEL '<name>';   -- also clears the filter
+  On the current primary:
+    SELECT asynchronous_connection_failover_delete_managed(
+      '<name>', '<source group UUID from status>'
+    );
-       SET PERSIST super_read_only = OFF
+    SET GLOBAL super_read_only = OFF;
 ```

 ### 3.3 Key Observations

-1. **The cross-site channel always runs on the replica cluster's current primary.** Other replica pods receive data via in-cluster replication.
-The operator's main correctness is in keeping the channel running on the current primary.
+1. **The channel is configured on every GR member, but only runs on the current primary.** Phase A creates the channel config and the replication filter on every pod.
+GR's `mysql_start_failover_channels_if_primary` member action ensures the channel's IO/SQL threads run only on whichever pod is the GR primary at any moment.
+Other pods hold the channel in a stopped state, ready to take over.
-2. **All cross-site state is per-cluster and recoverable from MySQL.** The operator can compute the state of replication just using `SHOW REPLICA STATUS` on every reconcile and rebuild its understanding.
+2. **All cross-site state is per-cluster and recoverable from MySQL.** Channel config, filters, and the managed-failover row all live in MySQL system tables that survive pod restarts and propagate to new members via GR clone-based recovery.
 3. **The source side has no cross-site-specific reconciler logic.** A source is a cluster with exposed pods and a `replication` user; nothing in the CR explicitly marks it as a source.
-4. **MySQL's native auto-failover replaces operator-side primary discovery.** The replica reconciler never polls source endpoints to find a writable primary; MySQL does that.
+4. **MySQL's native auto-failover replaces operator-side source primary discovery.** The replica reconciler never polls source endpoints to find a writable primary; `_add_managed()` plus MySQL's IO thread do that.
 5. **Bootstrap is user-driven.** The reconciler never invokes restore code paths.
 If the user mis-bootstraps the replica, MySQL itself rejects the IO thread on `START REPLICA` with a GTID-divergence error (typically MySQL error 1236); the operator surfaces that error verbatim.
 There is no operator-side pre-flight check.
+6. **GR's `mysql_start_failover_channels_if_primary` member action starts the channel on the newly-elected primary.** Per [MySQL 8.4: Asynchronous Connection Failover for Replicas](https://dev.mysql.com/doc/refman/8.4/en/replication-asynchronous-connection-failover-replica.html), *"the new primary starts replication on the same channel when it is elected."* The docs do not explicitly say whether the demoted ex-primary stops its channel automatically.
+It should, since otherwise two members would be IO-threading from the source simultaneously, but the operator should verify on each reconcile and run `STOP REPLICA FOR CHANNEL '<name>'` on any non-primary member found running the channel as a defensive measure.
+Separately, the operator re-asserts `SET GLOBAL super_read_only = ON` on the current primary, since GR clears `super_read_only` on the primary as part of single-primary-mode election ([GR Primary Elections](https://dev.mysql.com/doc/refman/8.4/en/group-replication-primary-elections.html)).
+7. **Scale-up relies on GR's CLONE-based distributed recovery.** A new member joining the replica cluster receives a copy of an existing member's datadir, which includes `mysql.slave_master_info` (channel config), `mysql.replication_applier_filters_configuration` (filter), and the `_add_managed()` row.
+No per-pod fanout from the operator is needed on scale-up.
+In order for this to work, any new node on the replica custer must join via CLONE.

 ---